Clarabase/json-schema-editor/README.md

 # JSON Schema Editor

-The [JSON Schema Editor](https://json-schema.org) is a tool that provides a UI for creating and editing JSON Schema.
+The [JSON Schema](https://json-schema.org) editor is a tool that provides a UI for creating and editing JSON Schema.
 You can download the JSON Schema as a JSON file and use it in your projects.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).